 A friend recently asked me to take a look at his Ten-Tec Titan 425 Amplifier that had failed while he was using it on the air.

-According to him, the 75-meter group he was rag-chewing with reported that his signal strength had gone way done.
+According to him, the 75-meter group he was rag-chewing with reported that his signal strength had dropped significantly.
 When he looked at the amplifier's meters, he noticed that the grid-current meter was pegging at full scale!

 He assumed that the tubes were ruined and bought a new-old-stock pair to replace them with.
 But before he plugged them in, he wanted to ensure that they would not be ruined by whatever fault had caused the original high grid-current reading.